NoIwantyourcode/SAFMC-2026-Glider-Model/README.md

+#Ultra Important note to reviewers
+This is a not a competition that is affiliated with my school, I have joined the competion myself as it aligns with my interests and passion and it is my sole decision to do so

+#Why I am doing this project
 This a project dedicated to maing the best possible glider for a competitiion that is held sometime midmarch, my goal is to not only win, But to dominate

 I already did this competion last year once, I am applying everthing that I learn't from last year not only including where I went wrong but also where I went right

+#Design specification
 My glider has a list of specifications that it must meet to qualify and achieve these goals
      - The gliders maximum wing span and fuselage length must be 60cm
      - the gliders minimum wing span and fuselage length must be 30cm